 Figure 3: Hazard Index (HI) values for adults and children during the wet season across groundwater sampling locations in Oyo Town.
-All locations recorded HI values greater than unity, with significantly higher risks for children compared to adults.
+All locations recorded HI values greater than unity, with significantly higher risks for children compared to adults

-A seasonal comparison is shown in Figure 4, where the contrast between wet and dry seasons highlights the pronounced vulnerability of children and the widespread exceedance of HI in the wet season, this is likely due to enhanced mobilization of metals into groundwater through surface runoff, leaching of contaminated soils, and intensive land-use activities in Oyo Town, particularly poorly managed waste dumpsites, roadside mechanic workshops, open markets, and agricultural fields.
-(Agaku et al., 2025; Iqbal et al., 2023).
+A seasonal comparison is shown in Figure (4), where the contrast between wet and dry seasons highlights the pronounced vulnerability of children and the widespread exceedance of HI in the wet season, this is likely due to enhanced mobilization of metals into groundwater through surface runoff, leaching of contaminated soils, and intensive land-use activities in Oyo Town, particularly poorly managed waste dumpsites, roadside mechanic workshops, open markets, and agricultural fields (Agaku et al., 2025; Iqbal et al., 2023).
 The higher vulnerability of children compared to adults can be attributed to their lower body weight, higher water intake per body mass unit, and greater physiological sensitivity to toxicants (USEPA, 2011).